 - Third party involvement.
 One of the biggest disadvantages of GD is the reliance on third parties – the post office and shipping companies.
 Making delivery guarantees with such a heavy dependence on scans from external parties sounds a bit like a disaster waiting to happen.
 Technical issues happen and eBay is trying to guarantee something it cannot personally control.

 - Guaranteed doesn’t really mean guaranteed.
 Even shipping companies, the ones that are physically moving packages around the country, cannot absolutely 100% guarantee arrival dates for customers.
 Sometimes things do go wrong.
 In reality, guaranteed means “we will try our very best.”
-While customers may be happy to receive a refund or credit as appropriate, eBay may still lose more customer confidence than they expect.
+While customers may be happy to receive a refund or credit as appropriate, eBay may be losing more customer confidence than they expect.

 - Shipping coercion.
-One of the requirements of the GD program is to use eBay labels for shipping or use one of eBay’s label partners.
-Some sellers find eBay labels more inconvenient and more expensive than working directly with shippers such as UPS who may offer substantial discounts.
+One of the requirements of the GD program is to use specific shipping carriers.
+Some sellers may find this inconvenient and more expensive than working with their usual carriers.

 - Eventual force opt-in?
 As with every new eBay program launch, a lot of people have the fear that Guaranteed Delivery will one day be mandatory for sellers.
-At the moment, it is an opt-in program for US sellers only.
+At the moment, it is an opt-in program.

 - Wrong target audience?
 Offering guaranteed delivery makes sense for perishable and urgently needed items like groceries, household supplies and medication.
 These are the types of items sold by the large online retailers offering very fast delivery.
 With eBay sellers more likely to sell ‘discretionary’ products such as collectables and clothing, some are asking whether eBay buyers were really asking for this type of service at all.

 Guaranteed Delivery: A worthwhile step forward?